Local drone laws in Colorado refer to policies and regulations that are enacted and enforced at the county, city, or town levels.

 Drone flight is prohibited in Bear Creek Lake Park and William F. Hayden Park.
 It also prohibits launching, landing, or operating a drone from or on any City facility, park, or open space area without a permit except for three areas designated as “Unmanned Aircraft Flying areas” (East Reservoir, Hutchinson Park, Wright Street Park).

-A photo/video permit is required for any commercial or non-commercial video or photography activity occurring within city limits.
+A photo/video permit is required for any commercial or non-commercial video or photography activity occurring within city limits that meets any of the following criteria:

 Ref Rules and Regulations of Community Resources – Section 8